Nitrophenyl pentadienal

 Nitrophenyl pentadienal, nitrophenylpentadienal, NPPD, or METKA (Russian for "mark") colloquially known as "spy dust", is a chemical compound used as a tagging agent by the KGB during the Cold War Soviet Era.
 Soviet authorities in Moscow tracked Americans by applying an almost invisible powder to their clothing, cars, doorknobs and other objects.
 Some other variants of "spy dust" may have contained luminol and would glow under ultraviolet light.

 History

 Spy dust was first discovered in England in the 1930s.

-It was first revealed to the Central Intelligence Agency in Moscow in 1963 by Alexander Chrepanov, a KGB walk in.
+It was first revealed to the Central Intelligence Agency in Moscow in 1963 by Alexander Chrepanov, a KGB walk-in agent.

 Spy dust was detected in the Soviet Union in 1970s in tiny quantities.